amoniw/EasyShop/README.md

-This Java console application shows a EasyShop application .
+This Java console application shows a EasyShop application front end and back end .
 The purpose of this application is to show a overview on how to run and locate online items on EasyShop.
 The functionality that it shows is that .
 It will prompt the user to add items to there online cart for there online store.

 Class Diagram